 The bed was very comfortable and the linens seemed fresh and luxurious.

-I don’t know if we were unlucky with our room or not, but we felt like our room needed refurbishing.
+I think we were a little unlucky with our room as we felt like our room needed refurbishing.
 The sofa and carpet were noticeably soiled and stained.

 Our room was located in the Lagoon Tower with a view of the lagoon.
 On the way to our room we could tell that sections of the Lagoon Tower had ah-mazing ocean views.
 From the looks of it, parts of the Ocean Tower have excellent ocean views, too.

 The onsite luau, Legends of the Pacific, is excellent.
 The food and entertainment are very high quality.
 Some things I look for in a luau are traditional Hawaiian foods, imu ceremony and a fire knife dancer.
 Legends of the Pacific definitely ticked all those boxes.